Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: The systems of simply-typed modal lambda calculi

 These are terms of $\mlt{2}$ of type $S\rightarrow T$, where the types $S,E,T$ are as in Example~\ref{eqn:montagovianatomics}.
 Further, suppose that the constants have the types $\typd{b}{S\rightarrow (S\rightarrow T)\rightarrow T}, \typd{c}{S\rightarrow E\rightarrow T}, \typd{d}{S\rightarrow E}$.

 In the Montagovian tradition, one obtains the \emph{de re} reading from the \emph{de dicto} reading by replacing defendent$_v$ (i.e. $dv$) with a fresh variable (say $\typd{x}{E}$), lambda abstracting over that variable, and then applying the resulting lambda abstract to the value of the defendent$_u$ (i.e. $du$).\footnote{\cite[pp. 206-207]{Dowty1981-gt}, \cite[p.
 184]{Gamut1991-gc}.
 I am using the \emph{de re} vs. \emph{de dicto} example to illustrate distanced $\beta$-reduction.
-See \cite{Keshet2010-lz} for recent discussion of the empirical adequacy of the Montagovian perspective on the \emph{de re} and \emph{de dicto}.} This results in $\big( \lbd{x}{E}{\lbd{u}{A}{bu\big(\lbd{v}{S}{cvx} \big)}}\big) (du)$.
-While this term has the right type, namely $S\rightarrow T$, it has a free state variable $\typd{u}{S}$, whereas both the \emph{de re} and \emph{de dicto} reading are closed.
+See \cite{Keshet2010-lz} for a recent discussion of the empirical adequacy of the Montagovian perspective on the \emph{de re} and \emph{de dicto}.} This results in $\big( \lbd{x}{E}{\lbd{u}{S}{bu\big(\lbd{v}{S}{cvx} \big)}}\big) (du)$.
+While this term has the right type, namely $S\rightarrow T$, it has a free state variable $\typd{u}{S}$, whereas both the \emph{de re} and \emph{de dicto} reading are closed; further, it will not $\beta$-reduce to the \emph{de re} reading since $du$ is not free for $x$ in $\lbd{u}{S}{bu\big(\lbd{v}{S}{cvx} \big)}$.
 To get the requisite generality and closed term, one should additionally apply the state variable $\typd{u}{S}$ to get a term of type $T$ and then lambda abstract over $\typd{u}{S}$ one more time.
-If one does so, then one can derive the \emph{de re} reading, where the first step is a $\beta$-reduction of distance~1:
+If one does so, then one can derive the \emph{de re} reading, where the first step is a $\beta$-reduction of distance~1 happening under the $\lambda$-abstract $\lbd{u}{S}{}\ldots$:

-Note that it is not possible to use a $\beta$-reduction of distance zero on the first line since $du$ is not free for $\typd{x}{E}$ in $\lbd{u}{S}{bu\big(\lbd{v}{S}{cvx} \big)}$.
+Note that it is \emph{not} possible to use a $\beta$-reduction of distance zero on the first line since $du$ is not free for $\typd{x}{E}$ in $\lbd{u}{S}{bu\big(\lbd{v}{S}{cvx} \big)}$.
 (Finally, note again that the 2 superscript on $\reduces{\beta}{2}$ indicates that we are working in $\mlt{2}$). \end{exa}

-While this example shows how $\beta$-\emph{reductions} of distance $>0$ are different than $\beta$-\emph{reduction} of distance zero, the following proposition shows that these differences are not present when we restrict to regular $\beta$-\emph{equality}: \begin{prop} Suppose that $\typd{M,N}{A}$ are terms of $\mltup$.
+While this example shows how $\beta$-\emph{reductions} of distance $>0$ are different than $\beta$-reductions of distance zero, the following proposition shows that these differences are not present when we restrict to regular $\beta$-\emph{equality}: \begin{prop} Suppose that $\typd{M,N}{A}$ are terms of $\mltup$.